-Shooting with expired black and white film is much easier and simpler than shooting expired colour film, so bargains can be had.
+Shooting with expired black and white film is much easier and simpler than shooting expired color film, so bargains can be had.

-Due to the make up of black and white film, it lasts much longer and isn't affected as much by age as colour film is, I am no scientist so I don't know the exact reason behind this but you'll have to take my word for it.
+Due to the makeup of black and white film, it lasts much longer and isn't affected as much by age as color film is.
+I am no scientist so I don't know the exact reason behind this but you'll just have to take my word for it.

-Anyway I primarily shoot black and white film, most of the best black and white films have been discontinued, meaning a lot of the film I shoot is expired.
+Anyway, I primarily shoot black and white film but most of the best b&w films have been discontinued, meaning a lot of the film I shoot with are currently expired.

-I have kind of created my own rules but I overexpose the film by a 3rd of a stop for every 2 years it's expired, so for example if I had a roll of 2-year expired ilford fp4 I'd over expose it by a 3rd of a stop and if it was expired by 4 then overexpose 2/3, this works for most films.
-But if the film has been stored in a fridge, then it probably will need less over exposing and if it's been frozen then it won't need over exposing.
-Using expired black and white films give you a great opportunity to shoot old rare films, for example I have a roll of the highly sought after discontinued Kodak HIE waiting to be shot.
+I have kind of created my own rules but I overexpose the film by a third of a stop for every two years it's expired, so for example if I had a two-year-old roll of expired Ilford FP4, I'd overexpose it by a third of a stop and if it was expired by four years then I overexpose two thirds of the way.
+This works for most films but if the film has been stored in a fridge, then it probably will need less overexposing and if it's been frozen then it won't need overexposing.
+Using expired black and white films gives you a great opportunity to shoot old rare films, for example, I have a roll of the highly sought after discontinued Kodak HIE waiting to be shot.

-So if you want to experience the beauty of some old discontinued black and white films, don't be afraid to pick some up as they're much easier to use than other expired films, I know the Lomography shop has a great selection of expired black and white and infared films.
+So if you want to experience the beauty of some old discontinued black and white films, don't be afraid to pick some up as they're much easier to use than other expired films, I know the Lomography Shop has a great selection of expired black and white and infrared films.

-Thanks for reading this Tipster, I hope you found it of use.
+Thanks for reading this tipster and I hope you found it useful.